hellofanny/little-toby-game/README.md

 This playground was created for WWDC 2017 Scholarship Application.

+#### The project

 A simple game for teaching emotion words and feeling concepts to kids in a ludic way.
 Associate the words to the corresponding feeling expressed by Little Toby and match it.

+#### Build with

-- This mini game was made using the SpriteKit framework, mainly using SKScenes, SKLabelNodes and SKSpriteNodes.
+This mini game was made using the SpriteKit framework, mainly using SKScenes, SKLabelNodes and SKSpriteNodes.

+#### Preview

 ![LittleTobyGameDemo](https://j.gifs.com/ANNn3z.gif)